aleks2407/HYF-duck-duck-clone/development-strategy.md

 - [ ] Developed on the branch `last-corrections`

 - [ ] Write final, complete README
+- [ ] Make the sections "core features" and "privacy policy" responsive
 - [ ] Check for styling errors with a linter & prettify code
 - [ ] Validate source code on w3 to check for any last mistakes